-Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught Literacy Fiction Non-fiction The children will also be completing their second 'Big Write' mission based on the story of Jack and the Beanstalk including instructions and letter writing to and from different characters.
-They will create a fact file based around plants, linked to a scientific investigation and will create a recount of a visit to a local farm.
-Mathematics Measurement: length and height Choose and use appropriate standard units to estimate and measure length/height in any direction (m/cm); mass (kg/g); temperature (°C); capacity (litres/ml) to the nearest appropriate unit, using rulers, scales, thermometers and measuring vessels Compare and order lengths, mass, volume/capacity and record the results using >, < and = Measurement: Time Tell and write the time to five minutes, including quarter past/to the hour and draw the hands on a clock face to show these times.
-Know the number of minutes in an hour and the number of hours in a day.
-Compare and sequence intervals of time.
-Measurement: Mass, Capacity and Temperature Choose and use appropriate standard units to estimate and measure length/height in any direction (m/cm); mass (kg/g); temperature (°C); capacity (litres/ml) to the nearest appropriate unit, using rulers, scales, thermometers and measuring vessels Compare and order lengths, mass, volume/capacity and record the results using >, < and = Science Plants Children will conduct a scientific investigation about growing plants.
+Curriculum Area Title of Unit of Work Brief Description of what is being taught English (where appropriate) Fiction Jack and the Beanstalk The children will also be completing their second 'Big Write' mission based on the story of Jack and the Beanstalk including instructions and letter writing to and from different characters.
+Leaf We will be completing work related to the book Leaf by Sandra Dieckmann, including writing questions, group poems, debating a point and persuasive writing.
+We will also be designing and writing an explanation for our own flying machines and writing a diary in role.
+Non-fiction The Big Book of Blooms They will create a fact file based around plants, and will create a recount of a visit to a local farm.
+Mathematics Measurement: length and height Choose and use appropriate standard units to estimate and measure length/height in any direction (m/cm); mass (kg/g); temperature (°C); capacity (litres/ml) to the nearest appropriate unit, using rulers, scales, thermometers and measuring vessels Compare and order lengths, mass, volume/capacity and record the results using >, < and = Position and Direction Use mathematical vocabulary to describe position, direction and movement including movement in a straight line and distinguishing between rotation as a turn and in terms of right angles for quarter, half and three-quarter turns (clockwise and anticlockwise).
+Order and arrange combinations of mathematical objects in patterns and sequences Science Plants Children will conduct a scientific investigation about growing plants.
 They will be able to observe and describe how seeds and bulbs grow into mature plants and identify and describe the structure of common plants.
 They will also find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
-Computing Computer art Children will learn how to create artwork on the computer using Paint and other programs.
-Art and Design Observational drawings Pastel Children will look at the artwork of Georgia O'Keefe to do their own observational drawing.
+Computing Coding Children will learn what is meant by coding and how to make a character move.
+They will learn to debug and explain why a set of instructions may not have worked.
+Art and Design Observational drawings Pastel Tile relief printing Children will look at the artwork of Georgia O'Keefe to do their own observational drawing.
 They will create pastel pictures of detailed close-ups of flowers.
-Music Charanga Children will further their composition and performance skills through the Charanga unit: "I wanna play in a band" Design and Technology Children will use junk modelling, paint and paper plates to make a garden/farm on a plate.
+Children will observe leaves and draw their own leaf pattern design.
+They will then use press printing to Music Charanga create a repeated pattern.
+Children will further their composition and performance skills through the Charanga unit: "I wanna play in a band"

+Design and Technology Children will use junk modelling, paint and paper plates to make a garden/farm on a plate.
 History Not taught during this half term.
 Geography Children will extend their locational knowledge though visiting a local farm.
 Languages Through activities and guest visits, children will learn some introductory French words and phrases.

-Physical Education Swimming • Outdoor and adventure - trails, trust and teamwork PHSE and Citizenship Managing Change To be able to talk about ways in which they have changed since they were babies as well as identifying recent achievements.
-To know that change is a normal part of life and that sometimes we can plan for it and sometimes we can't.
-To identify changes that they or other children might experience in their lives.
-To name some emotions they or others might feel at particular times of change.
-To suggest some strategies they might use to cope with times of change, including approaching others for help.
-To know that change can be positive and something to look forward to.
+Physical Education Swimming Outdoor and adventure - trails, trust and teamwork RHSE Respectful Relationships Caring Friendships Mental Wellbeing Physical Health & Fitness Healthy Eating Respecting others and our differences.
+Building friendships through kindness.
+Looking after our bodies and our minds; keeping healthy and fit.
 Religious Education What is a special place?
 Children will explore the places that are special to them.
 They will learn about places of worship in different religions and what makes them special.
 Cooking and Nutrition Children will be using the produce that we grow during this topic to create food for them to eat.